CSI Self-Study Updates: 03/18/2021

 What has been done since the last CSI Self-Study Update?

-- April - May 2021 – Revisions are made to the Self-Study incorporating feedback received.
+- June-July 2021 - Revisions are made to the Self-Study incorporating feedback received.

 - August 2021 – The final Self-Study draft is submitted to the Middle States Evaluation Team Chair.

-- Fall 2021 – Prepare and host for Middle States Evaluation Team Chair Visit.
+- Fall 2021 – Prepare and host the Middle States Evaluation Team Chair Visit.

 How can I get involved?